Horance94/Horance/content/authors/admin/_index.md

     url: https://www.hiroshima-u.ac.jp/en

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include biomedical signal processing, non-invasive neurosensing and wearables.
+bio: My research interests include non-invasive neurosensing techniques and wearables.

 # Interests to show in About widget
 interests: